-In this ranking, we examine the best value colleges for a nutritionist degree online in 2016.
+In this ranking, we examine the best value colleges for a nutrition degree online.

 10. Indiana University of Pennsylvania